-Serum free light chain testing is ordered to help detect, diagnose, and monitor light chain plasma cell disorders (dyscrasias), including primary amyloidosis (see Common questions above), and to monitor the effectiveness of treatment.
+Free light chain testing is ordered to help detect, diagnose, and monitor plasma cell disorders (dyscrasias), including primary amyloidosis (see Common questions above), and to monitor the effectiveness of treatment.

 Traditionally, plasma cell disorders have been diagnosed using serum and urine protein electrophoresis tests (SPEP/UPEP), followed by immunofixation electrophoresis (IFE) tests to determine which immunoglobulin is present in excess.
 Blood tests may be ordered to measure levels of intact immunoglobulins (IgG, IgM, IgA).

 Free light chain testing provides complementary information.
 It can detect the low levels of free light chains that are sometimes all that is produced by a plasma cell disorder and can detect changes in the ratio of kappa and lambda production, which indicate an excess of one of .
 Initially, the test is ordered along with a serum protein electrophoresis test to detect abnormal monoclonal protein (M-protein) production and to calculate a kappa/lambda free light chain ratio.
 If the protein electrophoresis test is abnormal, then an immunofixation electrophoresis test is performed to determine which immunoglobulin is present in excess.
 If a light chain disorder is detected, then the free light chain test may be ordered periodically to monitor the condition and to evaluate the effectiveness of treatment.